Note: Nominations are now open for 2018. Please consider nominating a colleague! The deadline for nominating is 20th April, 2018.

 This award recognizes postdoctoral fellows’ efforts in mentoring other postdocs in research projects and/or career development.
 These efforts help to promote a vibrant, collaborative research community at BWH.

 The Postdoctoral Scholar Award for Excellence in Mentoring will be awarded annually to the BWH postdoctoral fellows who best exemplify the role of mentors and who have provided exceptional mentoring to one or more BWH postdocs.
+Both Faculty and postdocs can nominate.

 Recipients of this award are BWH postdoctoral fellows who have extraordinary records of excellence and effectiveness in activities such as: